MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-iframe-optimization.md

 >[!NOTE]
 >Page load time can vary based on a variety of factors such as network load, time of day, and other transient conditions.
 You should test page load time a few times before and after making changes to help you average the results.

+iFrames are inherently slow because they load a separate external page including all associated content such as javascript, CSS and framework elements, potentially increasing the overhead of the site page by a factor of two or more.

 Follow the guidance below to ensure optimal use of iFrames.